ImSorryForUrLoss/Web-Dev/final_project_plan.md

 # Sprint 1

-1. Feature 1: Blank page
+1. Feature 1: Blank page CHECK
 1. Feature 2: Grid of cards with one card on row two